 As an adult I began working with Intermountain Healthcare and enjoyed two wonderful years there in clinical nutrition.
 Preparing for nursing school and working in a hospital taught me a lot of things.
 I learned how hospitals run.
 I learned of the many miracles that modern medicine has made possible.
 I learned that nurses are amazing and over worked!
 I learned that patients are often left confused about who is caring for them, what is happening now, what their options are, or what is coming next.
-Birth is a natural human event.
 Much like a natural death, birth is emotional, raw, and often intense.
 It is also empowering, beautiful, and incredibly life altering.
 Many low risk birth happen best when allowed to start and progress on its own.
 Most birth needs little medical intervention, just a watchful eye that everyone is tolerating labor well.
 Medical providers do an amazing job of practicing medicine, but families need more.
 Those in labor need continuous emotional support from early labor at home straight through to their first nap together as a new family!
 Parents need education and information, and every patient in the hospital needs an advocate, someone who is working for them and has no other interest or obligation.
 When I took a childbirth education and DONA approved doula training class to fill up some credit needed in school in the fall of 2011 the pieces all fell into place.
 There is a missing link in our care of birthing people and new families and that missing link is a professional doula!